hartwigmedical/actin/molecular/README.md

 ### Integration of non-ORANGE molecular results

-Molecular results which are not orange flow via the clinical data and the prior molecular tests.
-These results are normalized and integrated into a single molecular history, which can be processed by downstream rules without specific knowledge about what type of test was done.
+Molecular results which are not ORANGE are interpreted from the clinical data, using the prior molecular test list.
+These results are normalized and integrated into the molecular history, which can be processed by downstream rules without specific knowledge about what type of test was done.
 This integration process is documented in the diagram below.

+Note: IHC tests are not included below as they do not provide molecular events which can be annotated.
+They follow a similar path, but have no annotation step, and cannot be used in molecular rules requiring drivers.

 ![Integrating Molecular Data](integrating_molecular_data.png)

-The flow of data from provider to rule follows these steps:
+The flow of data from provider to rule evaluation follows these steps:

-- An extractor transforms the data into a model which more easily supports annotation.
+- An extractor transforms the data into a data model which more easily supports annotation.
 - An annotator adds evidence (see [Evidence annotation](#evidence-annotation)).
-In the case of panel tests not extracted from ORANGE results, we also add genomic positional annotation (using transvar) and driver likelihood.
+In the case of panel tests not extracted from ORANGE results, we also add genomic position and driver likelihood.
 - The annotators produce either a PanelRecord or MolecularRecord.
-These both conform to the MolecularTest interface and are combines in a single list in the molecular history.
+These both conform to the MolecularTest interface and are combined in a single list in the molecular history.
 - Molecular rules can then evaluate the molecular history.